mattrussi/gitlab-com-runbooks/docs/patroni-ci/README.md

 ##### Resolution Steps - Route CI read-only workload to Main

 In case of incident you will have to:

-1. In `patroni-main` nodes, rename the `idle-ci-db-replica` ports to answer as `ci-db-replica` by the Consul service name.
+- **1.** In `patroni-main` nodes, rename the `idle-ci-db-replica` ports to answer as `ci-db-replica` by the Consul service name.
 We have a sample MR at for what this would involve - https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/1952/diffs

-2..
-In `patroni-ci` nodes, rename Consul service name from `ci-db-replica` to `dormant-ci-db-replica`.
+- **2.** In `patroni-ci` nodes, rename Consul service name from `ci-db-replica` to `dormant-ci-db-replica`.
 We have a sample MR at for what this would involve - https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/1875/diffs

-In case this MR is unavailable the diff are:
+_Note: In case these MRs are unavailable the diffs are:_

 <details><summary>Diff for reconfiguring Patroni cluster to also present as ci-db-replica in Consul</summary>